veeto

 Key Takeaways

-• Requires assessment of funding resources, student needs, and program locations in both rural and urban areas.
+• Requires assessment of funding resources, student debt, and financial sustainability of midwifery programs.

 Get Involved